Can the two-shot and you're out of here policy help Boris Johnson save the summer? | ExBulletin

 Can the two-shot and you’re out of here policy help Boris Johnson save the summer?

-Wow, we’re going to Ibiza.
+Woah, I was going to Ibiza.
 Okay, I’m not, obviously.
-But if you wish, from next week you can fly to the fun-loving island, with a multitude of places starting with “M” (Malta, Madeira, Mallorca, Menorca), without fear this dreaded quarantine of return which kills dead any holiday atmosphere.
+But if you wish, from next week you can fly to the fun-loving island, with a multitude of places starting with M (Malta, Madeira, Mallorca, Menorca), without fearing this dreaded quarantine return that kills all the dead. holiday mood.

 There was, as always, a catch.
-And it is that most of the countries on the new “green list” were simultaneously put on a “green watch list” (follow to the back).
-Nations or islands on the watch list “are at risk of going from green to amber,” we are told.
+And is that most of the countries on the new green list were simultaneously put on a green watch list (follow to the back).
+Nations or islands on the watch list are at risk of going from green to amber, they have been told.
 In other words, you roll the dice when you dare to book a trip there.

 The number of airlines, hotels and insurance companies that think this system is viable will depend on their willingness to offer refunds to a destination that could, in the very short term, go from paradise to outcast.
 It won’t stop some people who are in desperate need of a bit of a beach after hard winter work.

-The plan is tentative and loosely timed, and it is noted that the Transport Department press release said “our intention” is that “later in the summer” the freedom of the two jabs can take effect.
-Yet getting high Covid protection and being able to travel abroad is exactly the kind of outcome this Prime Minister finds appetizing.
+The plan is tentative and loosely timed, and it should be noted that the Department of Transportation press release said our intention is that later in the summer the two jab freedom can take effect.
+Still, getting high protection against Covid and being able to travel abroad is exactly the kind of outcome this PM finds appetizing.
 Cake-and-vaxx and regain your freshness, Boris Johnson must be tempted to tweet.

-Even before the official announcement, Johnson himself blurted out that he wanted vaccinations to “open up” travel.
-And while warning that this summer would be “different,” he seemed hopeful that he would get his own sea-and-sangria break (although in his case it’s often a Croatian red), saying “my plans to this stage are in the untrained stage … I certainly do not exclude it or exclude it ”.
+Even before the official announcement, Johnson himself blurted out that he wanted vaccinations to open up travel.
+And while warning that this summer would be different, he seemed hopeful that he would get his own sea-and-sangria break (although in his case it’s often a Croatian red), claiming my plans at this point are in the untrained stage … I certainly don’t rule it out.

-The move to double-edged travel freedoms would effectively abolish the current flashing orange green classification system, leaving only the “red” list countries as true danger points.
+The move to double-edged travel freedoms would effectively abolish the current flashing orange green rating system, leaving only the Red List countries as real danger points.
 Pfizer or AstraZeneca would become the biological equivalent of Piz Buin and Ambre Solaire from our overseas trips, providing even better protection without any inconvenience of sticky sand.

 For the majority who resign themselves to vacationing at home, this will all seem strangely risky.
 Still, it’s worth mentioning that there are plenty of Brits with family and friends overseas who haven’t seen them for over a year.
 Travel abroad doesn’t always mean a beach vacation, it means real time with your loved ones (five million EU citizens now make up almost one in ten of our population, and there are millions more with family ties to Asia, Africa and the Americas).

-Note: This article originally appeared on The HuffPost UK and has been updated.